Find out how to pay Aggregates Levy and the time it takes for payments to reach HMRC.

 What you’ll need

-You’ll need your 15-digit reference number when you pay.
+You’ll need your 15-digit reference number starting with X when you pay.
 You’ll find this on your return.

 When to pay